What do BVAB1, BVAB2 and BVAB3 mean in BV tests?

 • BVAB3 Mageeibacillus indolicus3

 Because these bacteria are still being classified and their genetics are being traced to determine where they fit in, their names may change or emerge.
+This happens all the time in microbiology.

 The bacteria have been provisionally named using DNA sequencing and matching in DNA libraries.